rlondner/mongodb-3.6-hols/json-schemas/HOL-PART2.md

         db.testCol.insertOne({b:"test",d:9,c:1, e:42, f:{b:"1"}}) // no longer works because f.a is now required
         db.testCol.insertOne({b:"test",d:9,c:1, e:42, f:{a:NumberInt(1), b:"1"}}) //works because f.a is present but there's no restriction on additional properties
     ```
-1. As you may have noticed, we can additional fields to the `f` sub-document, but we’d like to make sure that only the `a` field be added.
-In order to do so, let’s restrict the `f` sub-schema to the sole `f.a` property by using the `additionalProperties` attribute:
+1. As you may have noticed, we can add additional fields to the `f` sub-document, but we’d like to make sure that only the `a` field be added.
+In order to do so, let’s restrict the `f` sub-schema to only the `f.a` property by using the `additionalProperties` attribute:

     ```javascript
         db.testCol.drop()